 The lecturers from this Master’s programme work in clinical practice and/or do state-of-the-art theoretical or applied research at Utrecht University.
 This integration of science and practice forms the basis of the teaching approach in this programme.

 Learn to work in a multidisciplinary way

-The Clinical Psychology Master’s program will mainly be taught in English.
+The Clinical Psychology Master’s programme will mainly be taught in English.
 Some skills-oriented tutorials will be taught in English and Dutch.
-Our program’s content and context have a strong international character and you will have plenty of opportunity for international orientation (thesis, internship, symposiums).
+Our programme’s content and context have a strong international character and you will have plenty of opportunity for international orientation (thesis, internship, symposiums).
 On top of that, our student population is a true mix of people from different countries and cultures.
-This provides a strong basis for the international and diversity-oriented character of our program and our community.
+This provides a strong basis for the international and diversity-oriented character of our programme and our community.

 The NIP's basic certificate in psycho-diagnostics

 The clinical Master’s degree offers Dutch-speaking students the opportunity to acquire the NIP’s basic certificate in psycho-diagnostics (BAPD).
 You can also apply for different postgraduate programmes (Healthcare psychology; in Dutch: GZ-psycholoog) or pursue a PhD position.
 For international students, formal accreditation needs to take place at an individual level by the national union of psychologists.